• Skip to primary navigation

 Avocado oil.
 Use avocado oil, which is a neutral flavored oil with a high smoke point, making it appropriate for cooking.
 If you don't have avocado oil, olive oil is fine.

-Mushroom broth.
-I make my own Mushroom Broth with dried mushrooms, and stems and pieces of fresh mushrooms you usually cut off and discard.
+Mushroom or vegetable broth.
+I make my own Mushroom Stock with dried mushrooms, and stems and pieces of fresh mushrooms you usually cut off and discard.
 For store-bought, this is a good, organic one that only has water, mushrooms, garlic and salt as ingredients.
+If you can't find Mushroom Broth, a very good, rich, roasted vegetable stock will work in this recipe, too.

 Tamari.
 Tamari is a Japanese-style soy sauce that is made without wheat so it is gluten-free.
 This is the organic brand I use (links to a six-pack!).
 Most regular soy sauces are brewed with wheat so if you're ok eating wheat, you can use regular soy sauce.